 The large capital investment needed for certain supply chain constraints (such as reliable roads and port facilities) are only justifiable for multi-industry product volumes, or through deliberate and strategic government investment (Ash and Watson 2018).
 Commercial rice production in northern Australia is expected to benefit from existing infrastructure and supply chains from other industries.
 For example, rice is proposed as a seasonal crop within sugarcane farming rotations in the Burdekin (Queensland) region.
 While not specific to rice, the area is well-established for mass sugar production, so transport networks and agriculture infrastructure are already in place (Ash and Watson 2018).
 There is also already support and services for sugarcane farmers, which would still be available to farmers who gradually introduce rice into their practices.
-Other potential rice growing regions may benefit from infrastructure in place for various other northern Australian broadacre, horticulture and animal agriculture commodities.
+Other potential rice growing regions may benefit from infrastructure and animal agriculture commodities.